nataliesalk/nataliesalk.github.com/responsive/README.txt

 I worked with Stefan Lenoach on this lab.

-This lab took me two hours to complete
+This lab took me two hours to complete.